 You’ll also have the opportunity to train for endorsements in air brakes, hazardous materials (optional), tankers, and doubles/triples.

-Graduates of this program are prepared for licensure through the State of Maine’s Department of Transportation.
+Graduates are prepared for licensure through the State of Maine’s Department of Transportation.

-Because commercial trucking is a hands-on job, you’ll be trained by industry professionals in fully-equipped shops and classrooms.
-Above all, NTI wants you to learn by doing.
-Therefore, CDL-A program students receive comprehensive hands-on training in:
+Because trucking is a hands-on job, you’ll be trained by industry pros in fully equipped yards and classrooms.
+Above all, you’ll learn by doing.

 - City, highway, and country driving.